scottcorgan/domy-insert/README.md

 # domy-insert

-Insert any data type to the DOM
+Insert any data type to the DOM.
+For use with [Browserify](http://browserify.org).

 Part of the [Domy module collection](https://github.com/scottcorgan/domy).